A side by side comparison of Glock's insanely reliable pistols - the Glock 17 vs Glock 19.

 |Magazine Capacity||17 standard (19, 33 available)||15 standard (17, 19, 33 available)|

 The biggest differences between the G17 and G19 on paper is size and magazine capacity.
-The Glock 17 has a barrel and grip that are both almost half an inch longer than the Glock 19.
+Glock 17 barrels and grip are both almost half an inch longer than Glock 19 barrels and grips.
 The G17’s longer grip leaves room for a slightly longer magazine that holds an extra two cartridges of 9x19mm ammunition.

 Technically, the Glock 17’s longer barrel and sight radius should give it an advantage in accuracy.
 When locked in a vise, the G17 does perform infinitesimally better at 25 meters than the G19.